Menu

 LED Lighting Supply LED High Bays Installed in a Gymnasium

-OSHA standards for workplace lighting establish minimum illumination requirements to ensure worker safety and productivity.
-The agency's construction industry lighting standards specify that adequate emergency lighting systems must be available to provide safe egress during power outages, making battery backup systems a critical safety consideration for industrial facilities when properly specified.
+OSHA standards for workplace lighting establish minimum illumination requirements to support worker safety and productivity.
+The agency's construction industry lighting standards specify that adequate lighting must be available for work areas and safe egress.
+Emergency backup and egress lighting requirements vary by facility and should be confirmed with a licensed professional when required.

-Certifications and reliable warranty support provide facility managers with confidence in long-term performance:
+Certifications and reliable warranty support help facility managers confirm product suitability, safety, and long-term performance before ordering.

-• Safety certifications include UL Listed and ETL Listed approvals.
-DLC or DLC Premium listed models may qualify for utility rebates where available (rebate amounts vary by utility, region, and product listing)
+• DLC or DLC Premium listed models may qualify for utility rebates where available.
+Rebate amounts and requirements vary by utility, region, and product listing.

-The Design Lights Consortium (DLC) serves as the leading authority for commercial LED lighting quality and efficiency standards.
-Their Qualified Products List certification program ensures that LED fixtures meet performance criteria for energy efficiency, photometric performance, and reliability.
-Many utility rebate programs reference DLC listings (often DLC Premium), but requirements vary by program, region, and application.
-Always confirm rebate rules and match the fixture listing accordingly.
+The Design Lights Consortium (DLC) Qualified Products List helps identify LED fixtures that meet performance criteria for energy efficiency, photometric performance, and reliability.
+Many utility rebate programs reference DLC listings, but requirements vary by program, region, and application.

 UL Listed Certification for Electrical Safety and Performance ETL Listed Certification for Product Safety Compliance DLC Qualified for High Energy Efficiency and Utility Rebates This LED Fixture is Dimmable 1-10V IP65 Rated-Dust Tight and Water Resistant Lighting Fixture IK08 Impact Rated-Durable Fixture with High Resistance to Mechanical Impact Built-in Motion Sensor-Automatic Lighting Control for Energy Efficiency and Safety 5-Year Warranty-Backed Assurance of Product Quality and Long-Term Reliability